b4shnhawx/Deauth-packets-injection/README.md

 </p>

 Knowing all this, we can use it to inject packets at our will to disconnect a specific device from almost any network.
-The program we used is the aricrack-ng suit in Kali Linux.
+The program that we going to use is the aircrack-ng suit in Kali Linux.